wdi-sg/gitbook-2018/README.md

 ![](http://assets.amuniversal.com/eddf14e06d5101301d7a001dd8b71c47)

-We run our Classrooms like companies and as such we place a large emphaise our creating an environment and culture that maximise what you learn.
+We run our Classrooms like companies and as such we place a large emphasis on creating an environment and culture that maximize what you learn.

 ### Some Proposed Rules
 We expect that you agree with the following.
 If you do not, then raise it in class on day 1, culture cannot be created top down.